Why Employees Want to Leave (or Stay With) Their Organizations

 - Managers who had low job satisfaction, the least levels of commitment to their organizations, and were most likely to leave reported they felt the lowest levels of support from their organization and boss.

-This was true for first-level managers and middle-level managers.
+This was true for first-level managers and mid-level managers.

 No real surprise with these findings — people who feel supported are committed, satisfied, and want to stay.
 Employees who don’t feel supported are not committed, dissatisfied, and are more likely to leave.